telematics-lab/IoD_Sim/README.md

 Drones](https://ieeexplore.ieee.org/document/7423671)).

-Developed on top of the well-known [ns-3](https://www.nsnam.org/) (Network Simulator 3), it implements the key networking elements (drones, network access points, and Zone Service Provider), a standard-compliant communication stack based on the IEEE 802.11 technology, and scenarios with various mobility models.
+Developed on top of the well-known [ns-3](https://www.nsnam.org/) (Network Simulator 3), it implements a flexible simulation platform constisting on key networking elements, i.e., drones, network access points, and Zone Service Providers, peripherals, buildings, and an extensive configuration interface for high-level and low-code scenario design.

-The source code presents the implementation of models and examples scripts, also known as _scenarios_, that use such models to simulate a variable number of drones that:
-* Move according to the mobility model associated to the reference scenario.
-* Exchange messages with network access points deployed on a generic and flat 3D space.

 The IoD_Sim repository is where this software is developed and there are many ways in which you can participate in